micmic210/heritage-housing-issues/README.md

 - Use **regression modeling** to quantify the impact of specific variables on the target variable (`SalePrice`) and evaluate the model’s accuracy using metrics such as **R² score** and **RMSE** (Root Mean Squared Error).

 - Test the trained model by running predictions on **Lydia’s four inherited properties** to verify real-world performance and usability.

+---

+## CRISP-DM Process Mapping

+This project follows the CRISP-DM (Cross-Industry Standard Process for Data Mining) framework to ensure a structured and business-oriented approach to data science.

+---

+### 1. Business Understanding

+The client, Lydia Doe, has inherited four houses in Ames, Iowa.
+She seeks to:

+- Understand which features most influence a property’s sale price in that region.
+- Predict the expected sale price for her inherited homes and other similar properties.

+These goals are addressed by delivering a user-friendly, data-driven prediction tool supported by explanatory analysis.

+---

+### 2. Data Understanding

+The dataset used comes from [Kaggle - Ames Housing Dataset](https://www.kaggle.com/codeinstitute/housing-prices-data), containing approximately 1,500 records of house sales in Ames, Iowa, with 20+ features including:

+- Property dimensions (e.g., `GrLivArea`, `LotArea`)
+- Quality ratings (e.g., `OverallQual`, `KitchenQual`)
+- Year built/remodeled
+- Garage and basement details
+- Target variable: `SalePrice`

+Initial EDA (Exploratory Data Analysis) was performed to understand distributions, identify missing data, and explore variable relationships.

+---

+### 3. Data Preparation

+Data preparation steps included:

+- Handling missing values (e.g., imputing or removing)
+- Encoding categorical features (e.g., `KitchenQual`, `GarageFinish`)
+- Scaling/normalizing numeric variables when required
+- Feature selection based on correlation with the target variable

+A clean dataset was generated for use in regression modeling.

+---

+### 4. Modeling

+Several regression models were evaluated to predict `SalePrice`, including:

+- Linear Regression
+- Random Forest Regressor
+- Gradient Boosting Regressor

+Model performance was evaluated using:

+- **R² Score** (to measure how well the model explains the variance in sale price)
+- **RMSE** (Root Mean Squared Error)

+The best-performing model was selected for deployment in the Streamlit app.

+---

+### 5. Evaluation

+Model performance was verified against business expectations:

+- The model provides reasonable predictions for Lydia’s inherited homes.
+- The most important predictive features aligned with user intuition and hypotheses (e.g., house size, quality).

+Visual performance summaries (e.g., feature importance plot, actual vs. predicted price) are included in the dashboard.

+---

+### 6. Deployment

+The final model is integrated into an interactive Streamlit web application that allows:

+- Exploratory data insights for the client
+- Real-time sale price predictions based on user inputs

+The application is deployed via Heroku, making it accessible online to Lydia and potential stakeholders.

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks